Team-Rhydon/Rhydon/README.md

 ```
 ### Step 2
 - Create a .env file based on example.env
+- Copy and Paste everything from example.env to .env
 - replace text in API_KEY="your github token goes here"
 ### Step 3
 - Open http://localhost:3000